moliver28/research-handbook/content/handbook/marketing/digital-experience/contentful-cms/_index.md

 - Reach out to our team via `#digital-experience-team` on slack
 - Open an issue using our [issue template](https://gitlab.com/gitlab-com/marketing/digital-experience/buyer-experience/-/issues/new#)

-## Getting access to Contentful
+## Requesting access to Contentful

-Please fill out an access request [here](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/) and tag your manager for approval as well as `@lbarker` from Digital Experience, and include the purpose for your request (i.e. to edit the marketing site, to edit the blog - these are managed in different spaces in Contentful).
+Please fill out an access request [here](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/) and tag your manager for approval as well as `@laurenbarker` from Digital Experience, and include the purpose for your request (i.e. to edit the marketing site, to edit the blog - these are managed in different spaces in Contentful).
 You will recieve an email invitation to Contentful as a `Creator` unless publish access is necessary.